Narrative. Positioning.

 Narrative Strategy

-You get a one-page positioning doc, 3 pitch variants, and a homepage rewrite your team ships that week.
+You get a one-page positioning doc, pitch variants, and a homepage text your team ships that week.
 No fluff frameworks.
-Words you actually use.
+Words you will use to explain what you do.

 Launch Execution